muratayusuke/git-extensions/README.md

 You can use this command only from 'master' branch.

 ##git remove-remote-branch
 Do you know how to remove remote branch?
 Default command is not intuitive, so try this command:

     $ git remove-remote-branch origin branch_name

+##git ex upgrade
+Get latest version of git-extensions.

+##git ex version
+Show current version of git-extensions.